 Energy used for air conditioning and refrigeration is said to be ~ 40% of the total power used in Mumbai, India, while Saudi-Arabia dedicate some 50% of their total electrical power used in summer, to air conditioning.
 Even Britain use some 20% of the power generated for air conditioning and refrigeration according to some sources.
-Due to global warming effects it is said that Europe would increase the energy used for air conditioning by 72% in the next 15 years, so the forecasted demand is extremely high!
+Due to global warming effects it is said that Europe would increase the energy used for air conditioning by 72% in the next 15 years, so the forecasted demand for REHOS Technology is extremely high!

 Using such low-powered heat pumps to cool air to below zero to extract water vapor from the humidity in the air would only (just about) cost the fan running cost to move the large mass of air through the heat-exchanger.
 The water so generated from the air could therefore be priced at a small fraction of municipal water current costs, putting an immediate stop to other much more expensive desalination technologies used to supplement potable water.
+See the example mentioned in [8] and repeated in [10].
 On a large scale REHOS heat pumps could produce all the agricultural water requirements for irrigation and farm animal consumption, possibly even powered by the wind, replacing the traditional windmills driving borehole pumps.